taeruh/pauli_tracker/c_lib/README.md

 default, compare the commented lines in the makefiles for the release builds).

 ## Building your own library

+In the `diy_example` directory is a minimal example of how to build a compiled C library with Rust for some Pauli tracker functionality.

 The core Rust library [pauli_tracker crate] is highly generic; this feature is however lost when creating a C API.
 Instead we have to implement more or less the same